iron-fish/website/docs/whitepaper/2_networking.md

 ##### Local history

 In an effort to avoid an infinite broadcast of the same message, each node stores a set of all the gossiped messages it has seen.
 When a node receives a gossip-type message already in the set (meaning it was seen before), it ignores the message.
-The set that keeps track of these gossip-type messages is bound to a specific size and old ones are evicted in a first-in-first-out order.
+The set that keeps track of these gossip-type messages is bound to a specific size and old ones are evicted in a first-in first-out order.

 ##### Neighbor cast